OracleCodexcellent/Codex-ECA/CODEX_COMMANDS_TUTORIAL.md

 For setup steps, workspace structure, and a starter `AGENTS.md`, see [CODEX_SE_SETUP.md](CODEX_SE_SETUP.md).

-## A Realistic Week with Codex

-### Monday

-9:00: Customer kickoff call.

-10:00: Codex drafts the follow-up email, internal summary, and action list from rough notes.

-11:00: Codex generates a starter PoC schema based on the customer's use case.

-Afternoon: You refine the demo story, validate assumptions, and align with the account team.

-### Tuesday

-Morning: An RFI arrives.
-Codex drafts first-pass answers for the questions that have source material.

-Afternoon: The sales rep asks for a TCO comparison.
-Codex creates the workbook structure; you fill in validated numbers.

-### Wednesday

-Demo prep for Thursday.

-Codex creates:

-- Synthetic data
-- Sample SQL queries
-- A lightweight web or APEX demo plan
-- A demo script
-- Troubleshooting notes

-You spend the evening rehearsing the customer story, not building plumbing.

-### Thursday

-Live demo.
-Codex stays closed.

-After the demo, Codex drafts:

-- Customer recap email
-- Internal "how it went" summary
-- Risk and action register
-- Follow-up demo improvements

-### Friday

-Peer review and cleanup.

-Codex helps:

-- Review a junior SE's RFP answer
-- Create a punch list for an architecture deck
-- Convert one stored procedure or query for a customer technical contact
-- Save reusable prompts into your prompt library

 ## Personal Prompt Library

 Every time a prompt works, save it.